Critical Infrastructure Cyber Attacks: A New Form of Warfare

 What Is Critical Infrastructure?

-Defined as the essential body of assets, systems, and networks that ensures the proper functioning of any nation, critical infrastructure is the basis of its safety, public health, and economy
+Defined as the essential body of assets, systems, and networks that ensures the proper functioning of any nation, critical infrastructure is the basis of a nation’s safety, public health, and economy

 In a nutshell, critical infrastructure refers to the systems that are fundamental for the functioning of a society.
 This includes everything from power grids and water supply to transportation networks and communication systems.
-In the past, these systems were primarily physical in nature, but with the rise of the internet and connected devices, they have become increasingly digital as well.
+In the past, these systems were primarily physical.
+But with the rise of the internet and connected devices, they have become increasingly digital.

-Once critical infrastructure falls prey to a cyber attack, the impact can be devastating and might even result in the loss of lives, especially if these threats affect public health institutions.
+The impact can be devastating once critical infrastructure falls prey to a cyber attack.
+It might even result in loss of lives if these threats affect public health institutions.

 The Cybersecurity and Infrastructure Security Agency distinguishes these types of infrastructure sectors: